New law sparks debate over future of traditional Chinese medicine

 "We still can't explain why it works, but we know that it works (in certain situations)," said Jiang.
 "You can't explain it using science, and that's because the scientific means are currently too limited."

 In Hong Kong, the two medical traditions exist side by side and both are commonly covered by private health insurance policies.
-The city, which is a special administrative region of China, has a Chinese Medicine Council
+The city, which is a special administrative region of China, has a Chinese Medicine Council that regulates the industry.

 Generation gap?